Angelica Muro: Life and career

 Untitled (Club Lido), in collaboration with Juan Luna-Avin, depicts the downtown San Jose subcultures at Lido Night Club.
 While San Jose has large Vietnamese and Mexican populations, these two groups rarely interact.
 At Lido Night Club, however, Vietnamese performers entertain weekend crowds, while club-goers dance to Mexican banda music.
-The split-level structure of the nightclub contains a Mexican cantina downstairs and a Vietnamese ballroom danceing club upstairs, and is a rare example of a location in San Jose where the two minority cultures directly interact.
+The split-level structure of the nightclub contains a Mexican cantina downstairs and a Vietnamese ballroom dancing club upstairs, and is a rare example of a location in San Jose where the two minority cultures directly interact.
 The club has also become the epicenter of a growing Latin transgender community in San Jose.
 In their drawings and installation, Muro & Luna-Avin explore and celebrate the unexpected subcultures present in San Jose.